Imperforate anus: Prognosis

 With a high lesion, many children have problems controlling bowel function and most also become constipated.
 With a low lesion, children generally have good bowel control, but they may still become constipated.
 For children who have a poor outcome for continence and constipation from the initial surgery, further surgery to better establish the angle between the anus and the rectum may improve continence and, for those with a large rectum, surgery to remove that dilated segment may significantly improve the bowel control for the patient.
 An antegrade enema mechanism can be established by joining the appendix to the skin (Malone stoma); however, establishing more normal anatomy is the priority.

 Epidemiology

-Imperforate anus has an estimated incidence of 1 in 5000 births.
+Imperforate anus has an estimated incidence of 1 in 5,000 births.
 It affects boys and girls with similar frequency.
 However, imperforate anus will present as the low version 90% of the time in females and 50% of the time in males.

 Imperforate anus is an occasional complication of sacrococcygeal teratoma.

 History

-Seventh-century Byzantine physician Paulus Aegineta described a surgical treatment for imperforate anus for the first time. tenth-century Persian physician Haly Abbas was the first to highlight preserving the sphincter muscles throughout the surgery and the prevention of strictures with a stent.
-He has reported the use of wine for wound care in this surgery.
+Seventh-century Byzantine physician Paulus Aegineta described a surgical treatment for imperforate anus for the first time.
+Tenth-century Persian physician Haly Abbas was the first to highlight preserving the sphincter muscles throughout the surgery and the prevention of strictures with a stent.
+He reported the use of wine for wound care in this surgery.
 Some reports of children surviving this surgery are available from the early medieval Islamic era.